Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 Does this replace Zendesk, Intercom, or Freshdesk?

-No. Sayify handles the intake and triage layer.
-It replaces the form or widget that customers use to report issues.
-The AI-triaged, scored, and categorized cases can then flow into your existing help desk via Zapier or webhooks.
-Think of it as an intelligent front door for your support system.
+No. Sayify handles the intake and triage layer — the "front door" where customers describe their issue.
+It replaces the form or widget with a voice-first experience and adds AI-powered triage.
+The pre-processed, scored, categorized cases flow into your existing help desk via Zapier or webhooks.
+Your support team continues working in their existing tools, but with dramatically better initial data.

 What if a customer does not want to use voice?

 A background task checks all open cases on a regular schedule.
 If any case in "New" status exceeds your configured SLA threshold (default: 4 hours), it creates an SLA alert and notifies the configured channels (email, Slack, or both).
-This runs automatically and does not require anyone to check a dashboard.
+This runs automatically without requiring anyone to check a dashboard or monitor the inbox.
+You set the threshold once and the system enforces it 24/7.

 Can I customize the AI extraction fields?

 Yes.
 The extraction schema is fully configurable.
-Add fields like "error code," "browser version," "account tier," or any other data point you want the AI to extract from voice responses.
+Add fields like "error code," "browser version," "account tier," "subscription plan," or any other data point you want the AI to extract from voice responses.
+For SaaS companies, you might add "feature area" and "integration affected."
+For e-commerce, you might add "order number" and "product SKU."

 How do I handle repeat submissions from the same customer?

 Sayify's CRM resolves contacts by email.
-If Alex M. submits again next week about a different issue, it links to the same contact record.
-Your team sees previous submissions and context without asking "have you reported this before?"
+If Alex M. submits again next week about a different issue, it automatically links to the same contact record.
+Your team sees the complete submission history — previous issues, previous voice recordings, resolution status — without asking "have you reported this before?"
+This context helps identify repeat problems and VIP customers who need priority attention.

-Can I route different issue types to different teams?
+Can I route different issue types to different teams automatically?

 Yes.
 Use Alert Rules with custom field triggers.
 Route billing issues to your billing team's Slack channel.
-Route bugs to engineering.
-Route feature requests to your product channel.
-The AI categorization makes this routing automatic.
+Route bugs to the engineering channel.
+Route feature requests to the product channel.
+Route security-related keywords to your security team.
+The AI categorization and keyword extraction make this routing automatic and accurate.

 Your Customers Are Frustrated.
 Fix Intake First.

 You can buy a better help desk.
 You can hire more support reps.
-You can build a knowledge base.
+You can build an extensive knowledge base.
 None of that matters if the intake experience is a text box that says "Describe your issue" and produces one-sentence tickets that take 3 days to understand.

 Fix the front door.
 Replace the text box with a voice form.
 Let AI triage every issue before your team sees it.
 Set up SLA alerts so nothing falls through the cracks.
 Let your team spend their time solving problems instead of understanding them.